 Head-to-Head Comparison Between Graphs vs Charts (Infographics)

 Below is the top 6 difference between Graphs vs Charts

 Key Differences Between Graphs vs Charts

 Both Graphs vs Charts are popular choices in the market; let us discuss some of the major Difference Between Graphs vs Charts.

-- The major key difference between the graphs vs charts is that graph is a type of diagram which will represent a system of interrelations or connections among the 2 or more than 2 things by several distinctive lines, dots, bars, etc. and whereas the chart as stated earlier is a type of graphical representation of the information or the data, in which “the data that is represented by the symbols, like the lines in a line chart, bars in the bar chart, or the slices in a pie chart”.
+- The major key difference between the graphs vs charts is that graph is a type of diagram which will represent a system of interrelations or connections among the 2 or more than 2 things by several distinctive lines, dots, bars, etc. and.
+In contrast, the chart as stated earlier is a type of graphical representation of the information or the data, in which “the data that is represented by the symbols, like the lines in a line chart, bars in the bar chart, or the slices in a pie chart”.

 - Graphs are the subset of the charts as the charts are the larger version of the same.

 - Graphs represent the mathematical connections or interrelationships between the different set of the data, whereas the charts represent the diagrams where one can find the depicted information or the data.

 - As mentioned earlier, all type of graphs are charts, but on the flip side, not all charts are graphs.

-- Charts are the larger group of methods for depicting or representing the data or the information while to the contrary the graphs provide one of those methods (that charts use to represent the information) by presenting the data in a visual format.
+- Charts are the larger group of methods for depicting or representing the data or the information.
+At the same time, to the contrary, the graphs provide one of those methods (that charts use to represent the information) by presenting the data in a visual format.

 - A chart will illustrate the information or the data by using only one quantitative coordinate whereas to the flip side a graph is a type of method of relating one qualitative variable to the other quantitative variable, and generally its time.